 Districts notified KSDE who the building level Administrators were for each kindergarten building during initial implementation of the Kindergarten Readiness Snapshot.
 They have been responsible for working with the ASQ Online system, setting up building level users, and running reports from data collected.
 This contact person could be the building level principal, a Kindergarten teacher, testing coordinator, or other staff designated by the district.
 Please check with the building level principal to identify who the administrator is for the building.

-Districts submit a District Kindergarten Readiness Snapshot (ASQ) Coordinator's contact information in the KSDE Directory Updates authenticated application at the beginning of the school year.
+Districts designate at least one District Kindergarten Readiness Snapshot (ASQ) Coordinator in the KSDE Directory Updates authenticated application at the beginning of the school year.
+KSDE uses this list of district-designated Kindergarten Readiness Snapshot (ASQ) Coordinators to send out communications each school year.

-If your district does not have an active Program Administrator, please email Stacey Clarke, for assistance: kansasicc@ksde.org.
+If your district does not have an active Program Administrator in the ASQ Online system, please email Stacy Clarke, Stacy.Clarke@ksde.gov, for assistance.